jameschengcs/gect/testdata/readme.md

 ## Creating the testdata
-The test sinograms were created by [ASTRA Toolbox](https://www.astra-toolbox.com/) with *create_proj_geom* by the following configuration:
+The test sinograms were created by [ASTRA Toolbox](https://www.astra-toolbox.com/) with *create_proj_geom* and the following configuration:
 ```
 astra.create_proj_geom(
     'fanflat',